GabrielRF/RastreioBot/README.md

 `int_check` Minimum interval between checks for the same package (3600 means 1 hour)

+`int_del` Minimum interval between checks for the routine to remove stagnant packages from tracking (2592000 means 30 days)

 `*_log` Log files

 `patreon` List of people that donate to the bot